Fagus grandifolia

 Overview

-Fagus grandifolia is a large, upright to broadly spreading, deciduous tree reaching 50–80 feet (15–24 m) tall with a spread of 40–60 feet (12–18 m).
-This is the only beech native to North America.
-The bark is smooth, thin, silvery-gray, and remains smooth even on mature trunks—a year-round identification feature shared with F. sylvatica.
-The leaves are elliptic to oblong, 3–5 inches (8–13 cm) long with coarsely serrated margins and 9–14 pairs of prominent parallel veins—larger and with more veins than F. sylvatica (2–4 inches / 5–10 cm, 5–9 pairs).
-The leaves emerge pale green in spring, mature to dark green in summer, and turn golden-bronze to copper-brown in fall.
-The dried leaves often persist on lower branches through winter (marcescence).
-The flowers are inconspicuous—male catkins and small female clusters in April–May.
+Fagus grandifolia is a large upright to broadly spreading deciduous tree in the beech family (Fagaceae) reaching 50–80 feet (15–24 m) tall with a spread of 40–60 feet (12–18 m).
+The species stands as the only beech native to North America and anchors the beech-maple forest association that dominates large portions of the eastern North American hardwood belt.
+Bark is smooth thin silvery-gray and remains smooth even on mature trunks, which functions as a year-round identification feature shared with the European beech F. sylvatica.
+Leaves are elliptic to oblong 3–5 inches (8–13 cm) long with coarsely serrated margins and 9–14 pairs of prominent parallel veins — larger and with more vein pairs than F. sylvatica at 2–4 inches and 5–9 vein pairs.
+The leaves emerge pale green in spring, mature to dark green through summer, and turn golden-bronze to copper-brown in fall.
+The dried leaves often persist on lower branches through winter, which is a marcescence habit that separates beeches and oaks from most other deciduous trees in the North American flora.
+Flowers are inconspicuous in April–May — male catkins and small female clusters.
 Triangular beechnuts 0.5–0.75 inch (1–2 cm) in prickly husks ripen in September–October.
-Growth rate is slow—8–12 inches (20–30 cm) per year.
-Produces dense shade.
+Growth rate is slow at 8–12 inches (20–30 cm) per year.
+The canopy produces dense shade.
 Hardy to zone 3.

 Native Range

-Fagus grandifolia is native to eastern North America, from Nova Scotia and southern Ontario south to northern Florida and east Texas, in rich, moist, well-drained deciduous forests, often forming pure stands or co-dominant with sugar maple (Acer saccharum) in the beech-maple forest association.
+Fagus grandifolia is native to eastern North America, from Nova Scotia and southern Ontario south to northern Florida and east Texas, where it occurs in rich moist well-drained deciduous forests and often forms pure stands or co-dominant associations with sugar maple (Acer saccharum) in the beech-maple forest type.

 Suggested Uses

-Planted as a specimen shade tree in large landscapes—needs a site at can accommodate 50–80 feet (15–24 m) of height and 40–60 feet (12–18 m) of spread.
-The smooth silvery-gray bark, dense shade, and golden-bronze fall color are the primary features.
-The persistent winter leaves (marcescence) add winter interest.
-Functions as a native alternative to F. sylvatica in North American landscapes.
-Not suitable for small gardens, compacted soils, urban sites with root zone restrictions, or areas with beech bark disease pressure.
+Grown as a specimen shade tree in large landscapes that can accommodate 50–80 feet of height and 40–60 feet of spread at maturity.
+The smooth silvery-gray bark, dense shade cast by the mature canopy, and golden-bronze fall color serve as the primary ornamental features across the year.
+The persistent marcescent winter leaves add winter structural interest that separates beeches from maples and other deciduous trees.
+The species functions as a native alternative to F. sylvatica in North American landscapes where native-plant emphasis matters for ecological or restoration reasons.
+Small gardens, compacted soils, urban sites with root-zone restrictions, and areas with established beech bark disease pressure are not suitable given the mature size, soil requirements, and disease vulnerability.

 How to Identify